JunShern/moral-uncertainty/main.md

     - [Member2], [Institute2]
     Reproducibility Info: [A github repo or paper link.]
     ```
-- Attachment a predictions file `predictions.csv` from your model.
-See Task Instructions for more information.
+- Attach a predictions file `predictions.csv` from your model.
+The file should contain a list of prediction scores, with each line corresponding to each test example:

-Teams can only submit results from a model once every 7 days.
-Additionally, we reserve the right to reject your submission if you cheat -- for instance, fake names / email addresses and multiple submissions under those names.

----
+    ```
+    0.8239
+    0.1377
+    0.5092
+    ...
+    ```

-### Citation
+## Citation
 ```text
 @article{hendrycks2021ethics,
     title={Aligning AI With Shared Human Values},